 Women in Computer Science Day

-Oxford University's Computer Science Department and Metaswitch Networks are delighted to welcome female students from years 10 and 11 (14 - 16 year olds) and their teachers/parents to a Computer Science Taster Day.
+Oxford University's Computer Science Department and Metaswitch Networks are delighted to welcome female students from year 10 (and 11 if available) (14 - 16 year olds) and their teachers/parents to a Computer Science Taster Day.
 The day is designed to raise awareness of what Computer Science is at university level.
 Delegates will:

 - meet women (and men) who work in the Computer Science field — find out how they're changing the world in areas as varied as quantum computing, to protecting individuals from cyber criminals.
-Discover how do Philosophy and Computer Science overlap.
+Learn about game theory, and taking to computers in plain English.

 - visit an Oxford college — find out what it's really like to live and study at Oxford.